sonebo/brownbag-the-terminal/the-terminal.md

 # Killing 🔪 ... and yanking?
 The kill-ring.

 Yank stuff from the kill-ring with CTRL + Y 👻

 ---

 # Manual pages, or man pages for short

 Ken and Richie had a boss who told them to write docs

+Try typing man man to see the man pages on the man pages!

 ---